cypress-io/cypress/docs/source/guides/core-concepts/aliases-variables-in-an-async-world.md

 In our case it would re-issue the commands: `cy.get("#todos li").first()`.
 Everything just works because the new `<li>` is found.

 {% note warning  %}
 *Usually*, replaying previous commands will return what you expect, but not always.
 Cypress' calculations are complicated and we may improve this algorithm at a later time.
 It is recommended to not alias DOM elements very far down a chain of commands - **alias elements as soon as possible with as few commands as possible**.
-When in doubt, you can *always* issue a regular `cy.get` to query for the elements again.
+When in doubt, you can *always* issue a regular {% url `cy.get()` get %} to query for the elements again.
 {% endnote %}

 # Aliasing Routes

 Another use case for aliasing is with routes.
-Using aliases with [`cy.route`](https://on.cypress.io/api/route) makes dealing with AJAX requests much easier.
+Using aliases with {% url `cy.route()` route %} makes dealing with AJAX requests much easier.

 ![alias-commands](/img/guides/cypress-basics/aliases-variables-in-an-async-world/aliasing-routes.jpg)